tc39/proposal-canonical-tz/polyfill/README.md

 ## Testing this proposal

-Test262 tests are available in the [proposal-canonical-tz-tests](https://github.com/justingrant/test262/tree/proposal-canonical-tz-tests) branch of a Test262 fork.
-Test262 tests covering (I think!) the full surface area of this proposal are available at [tc39/test262#3837](https://github.com/tc39/test262/pull/3837), although this PR is not expected to be merged unless this proposal reaches Stage 3.
+Test262 tests are available at [tc39/test262#3837](https://github.com/tc39/test262/pull/3837), although this PR is not expected to be merged unless this proposal reaches Stage 3.

 ### Test roadmap